Monarchy of Belgium: Constitutional role

 The Belgian monarchy symbolises and maintains a feeling of national unity by representing the country in public functions and international meetings.

-In addition, the monarch has a number of responsibilities in the process of the formation of the Government.
+In addition, the monarch has several responsibilities in the process of the formation of the Government.
 The procedure usually begins with the nomination of the "Informateur" by the monarch.
-After the general election the Informateur officially informs the monarch of the main political formations which may be available for governance.
+After the general election, the Informateur officially informs the monarch of the main political formations which may be available for governance.
 After this phase, the monarch can appoint another "informateur" or appoint a "Formateur", who will have the charge of forming a new government, of which he or she generally becomes the Prime Minister.

 Article 37 of the Constitution of Belgium vests the "federal executive power" in the monarch.
 Under Section III, this power includes the appointment and dismissal of ministers, the implementation of the laws passed by the Federal Parliament, the submission of bills to the Federal Parliament and the management of international relations.
 The monarch sanctions and promulgates all laws passed by Parliament.
 In accordance with Article 106 of the Belgian Constitution, the monarch is required to exercise his powers through the ministers.
 His acts are not valid without the countersignature of the responsible minister, who in doing so assumes political responsibility for the act in question.
 This means that federal executive power is exercised in practice by the Federal Government, which is accountable to the Chamber of Representatives in accordance with Article 101 of the Constitution.

 The monarch receives the prime minister at the Palace of Brussels at least once a week, and also regularly calls other members of the government to the palace in order to discuss political matters.
 During these meetings, the monarch has the right to be informed of proposed governmental policies, the right to advise, and the right to warn on any matter as the monarch sees fit.
 The monarch also holds meetings with the leaders of all the major political parties and regular members of parliament.
-All of these meetings are organised by the monarch's personal political cabinet which is part of the Royal Household.
+All of these meetings are organised by the monarch's personal political cabinet, which is part of the Royal Household.

 The monarch is the Commander-in-Chief of the Belgian Armed Forces and makes appointments to the higher positions.
 The names of the nominees are sent to the monarch by the Ministry of Defence.
-The monarch's military duties are carried out with the help of the Military Household which is headed by a General office.
+The monarch's military duties are carried out with the help of the Military Household, which is headed by a General office.
 Belgians may write to the monarch when they meet difficulties with administrative powers.

 The monarch is also one of the three components of the federal legislative power, in accordance with the Belgian Constitution, together with the two chambers of the Federal Parliament: the Chamber of Representatives and the Senate.
 All laws passed by the Federal Parliament must be signed and promulgated by the monarch.

 Previously, children of the King were entitled to a seat in the senate (Senator by right) when they were 18.
 This right was abolished in 2014 as part of the Sixth Belgian state reform.